genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/11_running-the-server/01_build.md

     - build
 ---

-With a database and two modules (a Data Server and an Event Handler) in place to supply data to the frontend, we can now build our server.
+With a database and two modules (a Data Server and an Event Handler) in place to supply data to the front-end, we can now build our server.

 You need to add the details of the two modules to two key configuration files in your application: